Folk dances of Sindh

 Folk dances of Sindh are the traditional dances of the Sindhi people, which are indigenous to Sindh region which is now in Pakistan.
-These dances are performed at various events including marriages, ceremonies, special occasions, on birth of a child and for cultural purposes.
+These dances are performed at various events including marriages, religious ceremonies, and special occasions such as a child being born, and for cultural purposes.

 Sindhi "Ho Jamalo" dance by a group.

 History

-Dances in early-medieval Sindh had great prominence which attributed to social and religious life, the scriptures from Mohenjo Daro have proved this fact.
-The dancing girl from Mohen jo Daro Sambara is quite famous.
+Dances in early-medieval Sindh had great prominence in social and religious life, as described by the scriptures found in Mohenjo Daro.
+The dancing girl from Mohenjo Daro Sambara is a famous statue.